We have quit our jobs to go on the road and become full-time travel junkies.

 Facing the fear…

 Was it difficult to quit my job?
 Yes and no. I have worked as a nurse for 10 years.
 This brings a fair share of good and bad memories by now.
 I have loved being a nurse.
 Helping people getting better after an illness or an accident can be very fulfilling.
 I had a great team as well.
 However, hospital politics can be exhausting.
 It is also sad that some patients don’t get the post-hospital care and rehabilitation they badly need.
-I plan think about some business ideas to help people in this position when we are travelling.
+I plan to think about some business ideas to help people in this position when we are travelling.

 …and taking the leap

 I have to say that I am a bit nervous about going off to do full-time travel.
 Not scared or paralysed, just a tiny bit afraid.
-For the first time in my life I’m going to say goodbye to Switzerland for who knows how long.
+For the first time in my life, I’m going to say goodbye to Switzerland for who knows how long.

 It reminds me of a moment when we were in Costa Rica.
 I’m not very good with heights, but we wanted to rappel a 60-foot high waterfall.
 When I was at the top of it, I had a little look over the edge and I was petrified.
-I’m supposed to go down there?
+Am I supposed to go down there?
 My legs were shaky like never before, but I wanted, no, I HAD to do it!
 So I just trusted the people and the equipment and let myself lean back over the ledge.

 This was probably one of the best moments of my life.
 I was so proud that I faced my fears.
 So yes, I am a bit nervous about what comes next.
-But we have each others backs.
+But we have each other’s backs.
 And I totally trust in our abilities to withstand any potential problems that could occur during our trip.